StackVista/stackstate-docs/k8s-quick-start-guide.md

 ### Prerequisites for Self-hosted

-To set up a StackState Self-hosted integration you need to have:
+To set up a Rancher Observability Self-hosted integration you need to have:

 * An up-and-running Self-hosted Cluster.
 * A recent version of Helm 3.
 * A user with the permission to `create privileged pods`, `ClusterRoles` and `ClusterRoleBindings`:
     * ClusterRole and ClusterRoleBinding are needed to:
-      * Grant StackState Agents permissions to access the Kubernetes API
+      * Grant Rancher Observability Agents permissions to access the Kubernetes API
       * Generate a secret for the mutating validation webhook which is part of [request tracing](/setup/agent/k8sTs-agent-request-tracing.md)
-    * StackState Agents need to run in a privileged pod to be able to gather information on network connections and host information.
+    * Rancher Observability Agents need to run in a privileged pod to be able to gather information on network connections and host information.

 ### Set up a self-hosted integration